priyavrat-misra/personal-website/content/blog/generating-mazes.md

 tags: ["c++", "programming", "sfml", "game", "life"]
 draft: true
 ---
-> _Where walls entwine and shadows play, our journey's map is written day by day, as every step reveals the maze within, we find our way out – or in._
+> _Where walls entwine and shadows play, our journey’s map is written day by day; as every step reveals the maze within, we find our way out – or in._
 > -- Llama 3

 ### The Motivation
-One fine day, I stumbled across something interesting, a maze generation algorithm.
-Never before it occurred to me that there are complex algorithms at work for something as simple as children's puzzles.
-In no time, I was fixated on the idea of seeing it in action.
+One fine day, I stumbled across something interesting: a maze generation algorithm.
+Never before has it occurred to me that complex algorithms are at work for something as simple as children’s puzzles.
+In no time, I became fixated on seeing it in action.

 The experiment began with finding tools to visualize the maze generation process.
-After doing some digging around, I came across {{<a_blank url="https://www.sfml-dev.org" title="Simple and Fast Multimedia Library (SFML)">}}.
-I decided to go for it entirely because of it's catchy name, hoping it would be both simple and fast, and to my surprise it was!
+After doing some digging around, I came across the {{<a_blank url="https://www.sfml-dev.org" title="Simple and Fast Multimedia Library (SFML)">}}.
+I decided to go for it entirely because of its catchy name, hoping it would be both simple and fast, and to my surprise, it was!

-> You may use any other grapics library and programming language of your choice to follow along.
+> You may follow along using any other graphics library and programming language of your choice.
 Or if you like exploring new things ~~like me~~, grab a copy of {{<a_blank url="https://www.sfml-dev.org/download.php" title="SFML">}} and start hacking!

 ### The Algorithm
-Since you've made it this far, I am going to assume that you have solved mazes of some form or another in the past.
-To refresh your childhood memory, here's how it goes.
+Since you’ve made it this far, I will assume that you have solved mazes of some form or another in the past.
+To refresh your childhood memory, here’s how it goes.

-A typical maze has a start and an end point.
+A typical maze has a start and an endpoint.
 When solving one, you begin by tracing a path from the starting point, then going with the flow until you hit a dead end.
 At that point, you backtrack and explore alternative routes until you find a viable opening.
-Eventually, you'll reach the end, immediately your brain will release dopamine, giving you a sense of accomplishment.
-But let's not dwell on the thrill of maze-solving; instead, I'll backtrack my lines and look for a viable opening to continue.
+Eventually, you’ll reach the end, and immediately, your brain will release dopamine, giving you a sense of accomplishment.
+But let’s not dwell on the thrill of maze-solving; instead, I’ll backtrack my lines and look for a viable opening to continue.

-As you lift up your pencil, you might notice that you've left behind an artistic trail – a testament to the twists and turns you took along the way.
-You will likely fall somewhere on a scale between "luckiest" (optimal path, no backtracking) and "unluckiest" (covering every inch of the maze).
-If you're often the latter, here's a quote I made up to lift your spirits:
+As you lift your pencil, you might notice that you’ve left behind an artistic trail – a testament to the twists and turns you took along the way.
+You will likely fall somewhere on a scale between “luckiest” (optimal path, no backtracking) and “unluckiest” (covering every inch of the maze).
+If you’re often the latter, here’s a quote I made up to lift your spirits:

 > _The unluckiest ones are the ones who learn the most._

-Sit with that for a minute...
+Sit with that for a minute.
 Okay, enough about life, let's backtrack.

-There's a reason why I brought up the worst-case path (or _"spanning path"_, in _Graph Theory_ terms).
-When you think about it, in such a scenario, there will be no blank space in the maze.
+There’s a reason why I brought up the worst-case path (or _“spanning path”_ in _Graph Theory_ terms).
+When you think about it, there will be no blank space in the maze in such a scenario.
 Moreover,
-1. the entire maze area will become the combination of walls and the worst-case path, one resulting the complement of another and vice-versa i.e., having one will give enough information to generate another.
+1. The entire maze area will become the combination of walls and the worst-case path, with one resulting in the complement of another and vice versa; i.e., having one will give enough information to generate another.
-2. there's always at least one path from one maze cell to another.
+2. There’s always at least one path from one maze cell to another.
-3. the optimal paths are subsets of it.
+3. The optimal paths are subsets of it.

 From these corollaries, we can conclude that,

-> Generating a **valid** worst-case path will naturally lead to the creation of the maze's walls.
-And since every cell is connected by at least one path, it means there's always a route between the start and end cell – which, in turn, leads to a valid maze.
+> Generating a **valid** worst-case path will naturally create the maze’s walls.
+Since each cell is connected by at least one path, there is always a route between the start and end cells, leading to a valid maze.

 !["The Algorithm"](/images/mazic.gif "An animation showing various steps in the algorithm.")

-Now, to generate a "valid" worst-case path, all we have to do is reverse-engineer the way we solve a maze.
+Now, to generate a “valid” worst-case path, we have to reverse-engineer how we solve a maze.
 The idea is simple, start at any cell (not necessarily the starting), then randomly venture into one of its unexplored neighboring cells.
-From there, repeat this _depth-first process_ by selecting another neighboring cell at random, and so on.
-At some point, you'll stumble upon a cell with no remaining neighbors to explore - a dead end, in maze terms.
-But don't give up!
-You must backtrack your steps until you find a new path to pursue ~~like in real life~~.
+From there, repeat this depth-first process by randomly selecting another neighboring cell, and so on.
+Eventually, you’ll stumble upon a cell with no remaining neighbors to explore - a dead end, in maze terms.
+But don’t give up!
+You must backtrack your steps until you find a new path to pursue, like in real life.
 This iterative process continues until every cell has been visited, revealing the entire maze in all its glorious complexity.

 ##### TL;DR
 ```plaintext {linenos=false}